AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.1/ex4.md

 ![Segmentation](./images/menusegbr.png)

-Once you're in the new segment builder, you immediately notice the **Attributes** menu option and the **XDM Individual Profile** reference.
+Once you're in the new audience builder, you immediately notice the **Attributes** menu option and the **XDM Individual Profile** reference.

 ![Segmentation](./images/segmentationui.png)